Evsio0n/uinetd/README.md

-## UINETD - A Udp forward tool just like
+## UINETD - A Udp forward tool just like RINETD

 ### Description
 Redirects TCP&UDP connections from a local address & port to another address.